nmhaga/Flare-Tracker/Documentation/Spec.md

 ========================
 ######Space Weather X-Ray flux with Active Region Numbers Display
 ######Nomajama Mhaga
-######Last Update: 05 September 2014
+######Last Update: 5 November 2014
 ######Version 0.1
-This document explains the fuctional design of the X-ray plot from GOES with annotations of Active Region.
+This document explains the fuctional design of the X-ray plot from GOES with annotations of Active Region numbers.

 Overview
 ---------